learlab/itell/apps/introduction-to-computing/content/textbook/3-2-conditionals.md

 <i-sandbox-py  page-slug="__temp_slug__" code='#Creates todaysWeather and sets it
 #equal to "cold"
 todaysWeather = "cold"
 #Checks if todaysWeather equals "raining"
 if todaysWeather == "raining":
 	print("raincoat")
 	print("rainboots")
-#If todaysWeather didn't equal "raining", do the following
+#If todaysWeather did not equal to "raining", do the following
 else:
 	print("t-shirt")
 	print("shorts")